 C:\ProgramData\PuppetLabs\client-tools\orchestrator.conffor Windows), copy the file to your home directory.

-Bolt can be configured to connect to Orchestrator in the
+Alternatively, you can configure Bolt to connect to orchestrator in the

-By default Bolt uses the production environment in PE when running tasks.
-To use a different environment change the
+puppet task.
+By default, Bolt uses the production environment in PE when running tasks.
+To use a different

 pcp: task-environment: development